 You can consider this beverage as a combination of Turnip, black carrots, red beet, and lemon salt.
 This beverage is as famous as Ayran, which is our national drink, in Turkey.

-Şalgam has a tangy and salty flavor that many people like to drink with ‘Rakı’ (traditional Turkish alcoholic beverage).
-If you are going to drink Rakı, you can consider this beverage as a ‘chaser’ drink.
-It helps to reduce the strong anise flavor of Rakı and it helps you to drink Rakı smoothly.
+Şalgam has a tangy and salty flavor that many people like to drink with Rakı (a traditional Turkish alcoholic beverage).
+If you are going to drink Rakı, you can consider this beverage as a chaser drink.
+It helps to reduce the strong anise flavor of Rakı and it helps you to drink Rakı much more smoothly.

 The Story of Şalgam

-We don’t have any specific information about where it has been come from originally.
-We only know that Turnip vegetable commonly grown in temperate climates and Turkey’s South region has perfect weather conditions to grow this vegetable.
+We don’t have any specific information about where it has come from originally.
+We only know that Turnip vegetables are commonly grown in temperate climates and Turkey’s South region has perfect weather conditions to grow this vegetable.

 In Turkish cuisine, it is very common to make pickles from different varieties of vegetables such as carrots, garlic, cucumber, and cabbage.
 In my opinion, it has been found while making pickles because the process of making Şalgam shows similarities with making pickles.
-The only difference between Şalgam and pickles are the ingredients.
+The only difference between Şalgam and pickles is the ingredient types.

 Where to drink?